OlegDokuka/Typejector/README.md

 }`

 ##Signature
-`   @injection //in this case someClass is Singleton by default
+1. In this case someClass is Singleton by default
+`   @injection
     class someClass {

     }
+`
-    @injection(false) //in this case in all dependencies of someClass2 are unique instances class someClass2 {
+2. In this case in all dependencies of someClass2 are unique instances ``
+    @injection(false)
+    class someClazz {

     }
 `